Bruce Wong

 Bruce Wong (born Tung Soon Wong) was a Chinese American character actor, filmmaker, and restaurateur who worked in Hollywood in the 1930s and 1940s.

 Biography

 Early life

 Bruce was born in Los Angeles as Tung Soon Wong to parents who had immigrated to Southern California from China.
 One of his brothers, Beal Wong, also became an actor.

 Behind the camera

-In 1936, after raising money in San Francisco he made a nine-reel film—Sum Yun (aka Heartaches)—for the Chinese market, sensing a real opportunity.
-The Cantonese-language film starred Wai Kim, and was filmed in California under Wong's Cathay Pictures production company during a six-day shoot.
+In 1936, after raising money in San Francisco, he made a nine-reel film—Sum Hun (a.k.a.
+Heartaches)—for the Chinese market, sensing a real opportunity.
+The Cantonese-language film starred Wai Kim, and was filmed in California under Wong's Cathay Pictures production company during an eight-day shoot.
 Wong served as producer, and the film was directed by Frank Tang.

 Acting roles

 Plans to make subsequent films never came to fruition, and he turned to acting instead.
 He appeared in a long list of films between 1937 and 1950, mostly in background roles.